-We may issue shares of our common stock from time to time upon exercise of the warrants covered by this prospectus.
-The following description of our capital stock is intended as a summary only.
+We may offer shares of our common stock and preferred stock pursuant to this prospectus.
+The following description of the common stock and preferred stock that we may offer is intended as a summary only.
 This description is based upon, and is qualified by reference to, our certificate of incorporation and our by-laws, each as amended from time to time, and by applicable provisions of Delaware corporate law.
 This summary is not complete.
 You should read our certificate of incorporation and by-laws, which are filed as exhibits to this prospectus, for the provisions that are important to you.